yochaigal/cairn/wip/2e/site-builder.md

 ### Topography

-Roll on the [Terrain](#terrain) table below to determine the dominant terrain, as well as one interesting feature common to the realm.
-This terrain will be the "default" terrain of your realm.
+Roll on the [Terrain](#terrain) table below to determine the region's terrain.
+These results are the "default" terrain in the region.

 > As with any other table, if you don't like the result, roll again or tweak as desired!